worthingtonse/WEST-Protocol/E. Healing Services.md

 7. Fract RAIDA compares the Serial Numbers returned by the Good RAIDA with the Serial Numbers specified by the Client.
 8. If there are 13 Good RAIDAs that agree with what the Serial numbers that the client sent, the Authenticty Numbers on the Fract RAIDA are changed.
 9. All Pass is returned if all the token were fixed.
 All fail if none of the tokens were fixed.
 Mixed if some of the tokens were fixed.
-10. IMPORTANT: Fix should check the owners table and delete any row that has the fixed SN.
-11. NOTE: If there is only one ticket provided and that ticket is from the RAIDA itself, the AN will be changed to that asked for by the client.

 ### Fix Algorithm

-Fix allows you to fix multiple Cloudtoken using tickets that it got from the Get_Ticket service.
+Fix allows you to fix multiple tokens using tickets that it got from the Get_Ticket service.
 Each ticket can only be used one time per RAIDA.
 Each RAIDA can use the same ticket to fix.
 This allows the client to use all the tickets returned from a Get_Ticket request to fix all the fracked tokens on all the RAIDA without needed to go and get more tickets.
 The Fix then calls the "Validate Ticket" service and sees what SNs are returned.
-If 13 or 25 RAIDA return the same SN, that SN's ANs are changed to the PAN supplied by the Client in Version 0 of the Fix command.
-Version 1 requires the caller to supply a PAN Generator instead of PANs.
+If 13 or 25 RAIDA return the same SN, that SN's ANs are changed to the PAN supplied by the Client in 🔴Version 0 of the Fix command.
+🔴Version 1 requires the caller to supply a PAN Generator instead of PANs.

 Version 0 Example Request Body with four tokens: